Chart Color Schemes

 Canning Vale - East's population is slightly younger than the national pattern

-Canning Vale - East's median age is nearly 36 years, close to Greater Perth's average of 37, which is slightly below Australia's median of 38.
-Compared to Greater Perth, Canning Vale - East has a higher percentage of residents aged 45-54 (14.4%) but fewer residents aged 75-84 (4%).
-From the 2021 Census to present, the 75-84 age group has increased from 2.9% to 4.0% of the population, while the 0-4 cohort has decreased from 5.9% to 4.9%.
+At 36 years, Canning Vale - East's median age is nearly matching Greater Perth's average of 37.
+This figure is modestly under the Australian median of 38.
+Compared to Greater Perth, Canning Vale - East has a higher proportion of residents aged 45-54 (14.4%) but fewer residents aged 75-84 (4.0%).
+As per the 2021 Census data, the 75-84 age group has grown from 2.9% to 4.0%.
+Meanwhile, the 0-4 cohort has declined from 5.9% to 4.9%.
 By 2041, demographic modeling projects significant changes in Canning Vale - East's age profile.
-The 75-84 cohort is projected to grow by 103%, adding 1,097 residents to reach 2,159.
-Residents aged 65 and above will drive 60% of population growth, reflecting demographic aging trends.
+The 75-84 cohort is projected to grow by 103%, adding 1,097 residents to reach a total of 2,159.
+Residents aged 65 and above will drive 60% of population growth, highlighting demographic aging trends.
 Conversely, the 0-4 and 5-14 cohorts are expected to experience population declines.